Tsar: Bulgaria

 It has been hypothesized that Simeon's title was also recognized by a papal mission to Bulgaria in or shortly after 925, as a concession in exchange for a settlement in the Bulgarian-Croatian conflict or a possible attempt to return Bulgaria to union with Rome.
 Thus, in the later diplomatic correspondence conducted in 1199–1204 between the Bulgarian ruler Kaloyan and Pope Innocent III, Kaloyan—whose self-assumed Latin title was "Imperator Bulgarorum et Blachorum"—claims that the imperial crowns of Simeon I, his son Peter I, and Samuel were somehow derived from the papacy.
 The pope, however, only speaks of reges (kings) of Bulgaria in his replies, and eventually grants only that lesser title to Kaloyan, who nevertheless proceeds to thank the pope for the "imperial title" conferred upon him.

 After Bulgaria's liberation from the Ottomans in 1878, its new monarchs were at first autonomous prince (knyaz).
 With the declaration of full independence, Ferdinand I of Bulgaria adopted the traditional title "tsar" in 1908 and it was used until the abolition of the monarchy in 1946.
 However, these titles were not generally perceived as equivalents of "emperor" any longer.
 In the Bulgarian as in the Greek vernacular, the meaning of the title had shifted (although Paisius' Slavonic-Bulgarian History (1760–1762) had still distinguished between the two concepts).

-Kievan Rus'

-"Tsar" was used once by church officials of Kievan Rus' in the naming of Yaroslav the Wise of Kiev.
-This may be connected to Yaroslav's war against Byzantium and to his efforts to distance himself from Constantinople.
-However, other princes of Kievan Rus' never styled themselves as tsars.
-Russian lands used the term tsar from 1547 when Knyaz (Russian: Князь) Ivan IV the Terrible was officially crowned tsar of all Rus'.